ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 	}
 }
 ```
-We passed the name of the button in the `componentFactory.add`, so it's now available to use in the toolbar config.
-You can now simply add it to the toolbar in `app.js`:
+We passed the name of the button in the `componentFactory.add`, so it is now available to use in the toolbar config.
+We can now simply add it to the toolbar in `app.js`:

 ```js
 // app.js